perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

             '{]]]]]]]]]]]]]]} {]]].[[}  {[[{*}[[}  ',
              @names,          @scores,  @comments;

-The width of the starred comment field in this case is 49 columns â the default page width of 78 columns minus the 29 columns consumed by the fixed-width portions of the format (including the other two fields).
+The width of the starred comment field in this case is 49 columns – the default page width of 78 columns minus the 29 columns consumed by the fixed-width portions of the format (including the other two fields).